-The Company has established a variable incentive-based compensation policy whereby a certain percentage of the operating net income (before taxes and certain other incentive compensation payments and excluding significant items including restructuring costs and acquisition related expense items) of the consolidated Canaccord Genuity Group is paid to the senior management group (including the CEO and CFO) as part of the discretionary bonus discussed below and a certain percentage of the operating net income (before taxes and certain other incentive compensation payments and excluding significant items including restructuring costs and acquisition-related expense items) of each operating subsidiary is paid to the senior management group in that subsidiary as part of the discretionary bonus discussed below.
-Mr. Daviau received such a bonus in the United States and Mr. de Rosnay received such a bonus in the United Kingdom.
+The Company has established a variable incentive-based compensation policy whereby a certain percentage of the operating net income (before taxes and certain other incentive compensation payments and excluding significant items including restructuring costs, amortization of intangible assets, goodwill impairment, certain development costs and acquisition related expense items) of the consolidated Canaccord Genuity Group is paid to the senior management group (including the CEO and CFO) as part of the discretionary bonus discussed below and a certain percentage of the operating net income (before taxes and certain other incentive compensation payments and excluding significant items including restructuring costs and acquisition related expense items) of each operating subsidiary is paid to the senior management group in that subsidiary as part of the discretionary bonus discussed below.
+The CEO and the CFO participated in the profit share pool in Canada.
+Messrs.
+Daviau and Whaling participated in a discretionary executive bonus pool in the United States which is determined, in part, with reference to the profit share in the United States.